-This tester tool allows you to test rest API online.
+This tester tool allows you to test rest API online. you can easily test post request directly in your browser.
 You can test local or public REST API:

 This guide explains how to test JSON API online with this tool:

 Step 2 - Fill the URL of web service to test.

 Step 3 - Add a basic authentication or headers if necessary.
 You can also add a request body if necessary.

 You can also beautify the web service response if it is XML or JSON data.

 Select the place of sending of the request: From browser or from server

 If you want to test a custom REST API which is not public, select from browser.
 But CORS must be enabled.

 If you want to test a public REST API which for which CORS is not enabled, select from server.

 You can save your favorite requests so that you will find it during your next visits.